-Sub-processes may or may not have the same Process Entity as their Parent process.
-Thus, to access the parents case's information you must consider the context of both processes to evaluate how to navigate the data model.
+Depending on the Sub-Processes it may not have the same Process Entity as their Parent process.
+Thus, to access the parents case's information consider the context of both processes to evaluate how to navigate the data model.

 Let's suppose we have the following Processes: